rust-stuco/lectures/week2/slides.md

 ![bg right:55% 85%](../images/String_reference.svg)

-* In memory, references are just pointers
+* In memory, references are just like pointers
 * But they have several constraints that make them different...